Hyperi0n1337/portfolio/index.md

 The code analyzes historical return data scraped from APIs to model asset volatilities, correlations, and risk-adjusted returns.
 It then determines the asset weightings that maximize the portfolio's Sharpe ratio at half-Kelly.

 Functionality also accounts for real-world considerations like transaction costs, slippage, and taxes during rebalancing.
-Autocorrelation in asset prices is incorporated to improve forecasting for rebalancing decisions.
+Autocorrelation in volatilities and correlations is incorporated to improve forecasting for rebalancing decisions.

 The goal is a flexible tool that generates optimized portfolio allocations tailored to an investor's risk tolerance.
 Users can input holdings, customize constraints, and run optimizations to receive weightings maximizing risk-adjusted returns at half-Kelly.